trustedanalytics/atk/doc-api-examples/src/main/resources/python/model-arima/new.rst

 ...
 '2015-01-03T00:00:00.000-08:00','2015-01-04T00:00:00.000-08:00','2015-01-05T00:00:00.000-08:00',
 ...
 '2015-01-06T00:00:00.000-08:00','2015-01-07T00:00:00.000-08:00']

-Then create a time series frame from the frame of observations, since the ARIMA model expects data to be in a time series format (where the time series values are in a vector column).
+Then, create a time series frame from the frame of observations, since the ARIMA model expects data to be in a time series format (where the time series values are in a vector column).